The Diamondback

 The Diamondback is an independent student newspaper associated with the University of Maryland, College Park.
 It began in 1910 as The Triangle and became known as The Diamondback in 1921.
-Now a weekly online journal, The Diamondback was published as a daily print newspaper on weekdays until 2013.
+The Diamondback was initially published as a daily print newspaper on weekdays until becoming a weekly online journal in 2013.
 It is published by Maryland Media, Inc., a non-profit organization.
 The newspaper receives no university funding and derives its revenue from advertising.

 History

-The Diamondback was founded in 1910 as The Triangle.
-The name was then changed a few times to The M.A.C.
-Weekly, Maryland State Review, and University Review.
-The newspaper was renamed again in 1921 to The Diamondback, in honor of a local reptile, the Diamondback terrapin (the terrapin became the official school mascot in 1933).
+The newspaper was founded on January 1, 1910, named The Triangle until October 14, 1914, then renamed to M.A.C.
+Weekly (short for Maryland Agriculture College Weekly) from October 21, 1914 to May 31, 1916, then Maryland State Weekly (also known as M. S. Weekly and M. S. C. Weekly) from September 1916 to January 30, 1919, then Maryland State Review from February 6, 1919 to June 10, 1920, then University Review from October 7, 1920 to May 1921, then The Diamondback since June 9, 1921.
+The newspaper was renamed to The Diamondback by Harry Clifton "Curley" Byrd in honor of a local reptile, the Diamondback terrapin.
+(The terrapin became affiliated with the school's athletic program in 1933 with support from Byrd, and was officially designated as the school mascot in 1994.)

 In the 1930s, the newspaper was printed weekly, increasing to five times per week by the 1950s and distributed for free at various campus locations, until the Friday edition was eliminated in 2013.
 In 2015, the four days per week publication was reduced to a weekly print edition.
-The change mirrored a nationwide trend in student newspapers at U.S. universities in the 2010s, such as at the University of Wisconsin, University of Nebraska, and Arizona State, where daily print editions were dropped as readers increasingly gravitated towards social media and online news sources.
+The change mirrored a nationwide trend in student newspapers at U.S. universities in the 2010s, such as at the University of Wisconsin, the University of Nebraska–Lincoln, and Arizona State, where daily print editions were dropped as readers increasingly gravitated towards social media and online news sources.
 In March, 2020, the print edition of the newspaper was discontinued altogether.
 By then, it was published once a week on Monday, with a print circulation of 8,000, down from a high of more than 21,000, and what used to be annual advertising revenues of more than $1 million.
 It was usually twelve to sixteen pages.

 Over the years, the newspaper has been noted for its willingness to challenge authority.
 In 1935, The Diamondback sharply criticized then-University President Raymond A. Pearson, saying in an editorial that faculty morale was deteriorating following salary cuts and the departure of highly regarded professors had resulted in lowered academic standing.
 In response, the Board of Regents formed a special committee for a "full investigation".
 Pearson defended the salary cuts as due to reduced state funding attributable to the Depression and denied that scholastic excellence had been impaired.
 Pearson subsequently resigned.